 The lifestyle we choose to lead has a huge impact on the sustainability of our community.
 This is reflected in the emissions per head of population.
-At 5.34 tonnes CO2/person/year this is twice that of China and 5 times the world average.
+At 5.34 tonnes CO2/person/year this is twice that of China and 5 times the global average.
 Australians have the highest emissions in the world.
 This is largely the result of our oversized homes, large inefficient vehicles, an electrical grid dominated by coal and gas generators and often a consumption pattern that is wasteful.

 This need not be the case.
 Technologies to reduce our emissions abound.
 We just have to adopt them.
 Actually, many households and businesses are already doing this.
 GADSA wants to acknowledge these and have developed a Sustainability Scorecard to do this and to encourage others to develop their own plans to become more sustainable.
 The Sustainability Scorecard is explained below.

 The Sustainability Scorecard will have three impacts: